autrainer/autrainer/docs/source/modules/datasets.rst

 * :attr:`metrics`: A list of :ref:`metrics <metrics>` to evaluate the model.
 * :attr:`tracking_metric`: The :ref:`metric <metrics>` to track for early stopping and model selection.
 * :attr:`transform`: The :ref:`online transforms <online_transforms>` to apply to the data and the output :attr:`type` of the dataset.
+* :attr:`train_loader_kwargs`, :attr:`dev_loader_kwargs`, and :attr:`test_loader_kwargs`:
+  Additional keyword arguments for the :class:`~torch.utils.data.DataLoader` such as the :attr:`num_workers`, :attr:`prefetch_factor`, etc.
+  The keyword arguments can also be specified globally in the :ref:`main configuration <main_configuration>` file, which will be passed to all datasets.
+  However, the dataset-specific keyword arguments will overwrite the global ones.

 .. note::